US president Donald Trump transported to hospital in Washington DC by helicopter

 Two-antibody combination drug currently in late-stage studies from Regeneron Pharmaceuticals given to president, doctor says

-US president Donald Trump (74) was transported to the Walter Reed Medical Center in Washington DC this evening following his diagnosis with Covid-19.
+The White House has insisted that US president Donald Trump would continue to lead the country from hospital, as the president was transported to the Walter Reed Medical Center on Friday night after contracting Covid-19.

-Mr Trump was transferred by helicopter to the hospital which is located about eight miles north of the White House.
-Marine One departed at 11.20pm Irish time with Mr Trump on board.
-He did not speak to the press before his departure.
+Mr Trump was transferred by helicopter to the presidential suite at the military medical centre just eight miles north of the White House, less than 24 hours after he confirmed he had tested positive for coronavirus.

+Mr Trump, who was wearing a mask but did not speak to the media as he left the White House and boarded Marine One, had remained silent on Twitter and did not appear in public on Friday after announcing on Twitter that he and his wife Melania had tested positive for Covid-19.
+He later tweeted a pre-recorded message aftger landing at the hospital.

 In a short pre-recorded video he tweeted just after landing at the Walter Reed Medical Center, Mr Trump said: “I want to thank everybody for the tremendous support.
 I think I’m doing very well, but we’re going to make sure that things work out.
 The First Lady is doing very well, so thank you very much.
 I appreciate it.
 I will never forget it.”